opendocsg/slw-judgments-backfill/2012_SGCA_61/report.md

  [emphasis added in italics and in bold italics]

-102    In the Singapore High Court decision of _See Soon Soon v Goh Yong Kwang and another_ [1992] 1 SLR(R) 535, a case where a medical officer was knocked down by a lorry, Chan Sek Keong J (as he was then) discussed the principle of the “agony of the moment”, as follows (at [20]):
+102    In the Singapore High Court decision of _See Soon Soon v Goh Yong Kwang and another_ <span class="citation">[1992] 1 SLR(R) 535</span>, a case where a medical officer was knocked down by a lorry, Chan Sek Keong J (as he was then) discussed the principle of the “agony of the moment”, as follows (at [20]):

  Counsel also raised the defence of “agony of the moment”.
 He cited a number of authorities to show that a person who has acted in the agony of the moment should not be wholly blamed for the consequences of his act to save someone else or himself from injury.
 Here, the first defendant swerved to the left to avoid hitting the bus and injuring or killing the passengers in the bus.
 In my view, this defence is not relevant here as the evidence shows that it was not the bus driver but the first defendant who was responsible for placing himself in a position where he had to agonise what to do.